-The Office for Education Policy (OEP), directed by Sarah McKenzie and Gary Ritter, provides current national, state, and regional education research to support state lawmakers and educators in thoughtful decision-making in PK-12 education in the State of Arkansas.
+The Office for Education Policy (OEP) directed by Sarah McKenzie, Ph.D., provides current national, state, and regional education research to support state lawmakers and educators in thoughtful decision-making in PK-12 education in the state of Arkansas.

 The School Choice Demonstration Project (SCDP) directed by Patrick Wolf, Ph.D., is a national team of researchers, institutional research partners, and staff devoted to the rigorous and unbiased evaluation of school choice programs and other school improvement efforts across the country.
 The SCDP is committed to raising and advancing the public's understanding of the strengths and limitations of school choice policies and programs.

 The Wai Lab, directed by Jonathan Wai, Ph.D., conducts research on social science and education policy problems from a multidisciplinary perspective to help improve the lives of students in Arkansas, the nation and around the world.
 Wai is also leader of the SMART (Supporting More ARkansas Talent) initiative.